 This is the most obvious position, but the president is, in the simplest terms, the leader of the entire institution.
-The president of a college is the equivalent to the CEO of a company, so his/her role is to lead the overall strategic planning for and sustained performance of an institution.
+The president of a college is the equivalent to the CEO of a company, so their role is to lead the overall strategic planning for and sustained performance of an institution.
 In other countries, this position is called the chancellor, but sometimes when there are several campuses within a university system, the leader of each campus is called the chancellor, who reports to a president of the overall university.
-(This takes place at the University of California, for example—UC Berekely’s chancellor is Robert J. Birgeneau and UC Riverside’s chancellor is Timothy P. White.)

-The dean is an administrator who leads a particular academic unit, such as a department or college within a university.
-(For example, Catherine Seraphin, Dean of the College of Communications at Penn State University.
-Hey, a girl can dream, right?)
+The dean is an administrator who leads a particular academic unit, such as a department or college within a university (for example, Dean of the College of Liberal Arts and Sciences at the University of Maine.)
 Deans of individual colleges often report to either the president or the provost of a school.
 The role of the dean often includes leading the faculty of the particular department/school, fundraising, setting academic policies, etc. It isn’t rare for a dean to also be a professor in the department.
-In addition, there is often a dean of students or dean of faculty, who serves as the “voice” representing those parties in day-to-day administration.
+In addition, there is often a dean of students or dean of faculty who serve as the “voice” representing those parties in day-to-day administration.

-As most know, faculty refers to the body of professors that teaches courses to students.
-There are several different levels of faculty members, though.
+As you may know, faculty refers to the body of professors that teaches courses to students.
+However, there are several different levels of faculty members:

-- Adjunct professors are part-time, and will often be hired on a contractual basis.
-These professors don’t generally have research responsibilities, and are hired based on the demand of a particular course.
-(Sometimes, if there aren’t enough students enrolled in a class, it can be canceled.)
+- Adjunct professors work part-time and will often be hired on a contractual basis.
+These professors don’t generally have research responsibilities and are hired based on the demand of a particular course.
+(Sometimes if there aren’t enough students enrolled in a class, it will be canceled.)

-- On the contrary, tenured faculty members are full-time professors who have a contractual right not to have their positions terminated unless there’s just cause.
+- Tenured faculty members are full-time professors who have a contractual right not to have their positions terminated unless there’s just cause.
 Tenured faculty members often conduct research in addition to teaching courses, and most (if not all) tenured professors have had books published.
-There’s often criticism of tenured faculty, since these professors can be lackluster, overly focused on research, and sometimes “troublemakers” (they can’t be fired unless there’s just cause—who wouldn’t go hog-wild?).
+There’s often criticism of tenured faculty, since these professors can be lackluster, overly focused on research, and sometimes “troublemakers” (remember, they can’t be fired unless there’s just cause—so who wouldn’t go hog-wild?).

-- Additionally, many campuses often have teaching assistants, or TAs, which are graduate or Ph.D. students who teach undergraduate courses.
-TAs often teach those courses as part of a compensation package to help pay for their higher degree program.
+- Teaching assistants (aka TAs) are graduate or PhD students that many universities have leading undergraduate courses.
+TAs often teach those courses as part of a compensation package to help pay for their advanced degree program.